-Furthermore, field visits are specifically arranged for Geography, Commerce and Economics departments while the Chemistry department emphasizes industrial visits to provide a comprehensive learning experience to students.
-For example last five years Geography department visited Shirol, Kashti, Vehloli, Chande Village for Survey Purpose.
-Also visited to Mahableshwar, Kokan, Aurangabad, Junnar for Educational visit Purpose.
+Furthermore, a field visits are specifically arranged for the students of Geography, Commerce and Economics departments while the Chemistry department emphasizes industrial visits to provide a comprehensive learning experience to students.
+For example last five years Geography department visited at Shirol,Kashti,Vehloli,Chande Village for Survey Purpose.Also visited to Mahableshwar,Kokan,Aurangabad,Junnar for Educational visit Purpose.